 "How wonderful it is to be able to write someone a letter!
 To feel like conveying your thoughts to a person, to sit at your desk and pick up a pen, to put your thoughts into words like this is truly marvelous."
 Haruki Murakami (Norwegian Wood)

 The first recorded letter written by hand was by the Persian Queen Atossa around 500 BC.
 Little did she know that she was starting a trend that would be followed by generations after her, and this simple activity would turn into an art as well as a tool for change.

 Letters have been an integral part of communication for centuries.
-Famous personalities and commoners alike put their pens to paper and poured their heart out.
+Famous personalities and commoners alike put pen to paper and poured their hearts out.
 Parents wrote long letters about life to their children, revolutionaries inspired millions through words scribbled on torn pieces of paper and spies ferreted out little notes holding valuable pieces of information.
 For a long time, the world depended on letters for information.

 But, with the advent of technology in the form of e-mails and text messages, letter writing has been reduced to just an art form that few with a fancy indulge in.